Home >

 Various members of the group purchased copies of Ruth Suckow's books online and donated them to the special collection of Iowa Books at the Cedar Falls Library.

-These books were also then listed on the State Library's website, as being available for use by book clubs.
+These books were also then listed on the State Library's website, as being available for use by book clubs.g with a picture.

 We expand the T shirt sales, offering them in both Tan and Pink.